ferrolho/away-at-edinburgh/_posts/2016-09-08-the-first-days.markdown

 The eating habits here are very different from those in Portugal.
 People eat very little at lunch, and both lunch and dinner times are much more early.
 I could really tell that my stomach was having a hard time making the switch.

 The day I arrived I went to a nearby Subway at around 8 pm and the guy was like 'Oh, come on in!
 We're still serving.'
-I was so confused because people in Portugal usually have dinner between 8 pm or 10 pm.
+I was so confused because people in Portugal usually have dinner between 8 pm and 10 pm.
 The guy was really nice, though.
-Everyone seems nice and very respectful.
-I started talking to him and he was from Poland.
+Everyone seems nice and very respectful around here.
+He was from Poland.
 What are the odds!
-I told him I went to Krakow last November and he was really happy for talking about it.
+I told him I went to Krakow last November and he was really happy for speaking about it.

 I am living in Tollcross, which is a pretty busy junction.
 My room is facing it and there is a considerable amount of noise from the cars, buses, and ambulances going around 24h per day.
 But I do actually enjoy the background noise.